Yiqing Xu

 Recent Articles.

 • Decentralized Propaganda in the Era of Digital Media: The Massive Presence of the Chinese State on Douyin with Yingdan Lu, Jennifer Pan and Xu Xu.
-Revise and Resubmit, American Journal of Political Science.
+American Journal of Political Science, forthcoming

 The rise of social media in the digital era poses unprecedented challenges to authoritarian regimes that aim to influence public attitudes and behaviors.
 In this paper, we argue that authoritarian regimes have adopted a decentralized approach to producing and disseminating propaganda on social media.
 In this model, tens of thousands of government workers and insiders are mobilized to produce and disseminate propaganda, and content flows in a multi-directional, rather than a top-down manner.
 We empirically demonstrate the existence of this new model in China by creating a novel dataset of over five million videos from over 18,000 regime-affiliated accounts on Douyin, the Chinese branding for TikTok.
 This paper supplements prevailing understandings of propaganda by showing theoretically and empirically how digital technologies are changing not only the content of propaganda, but also the way in which propaganda materials are produced and disseminated.

-In 1986, Robert LaLonde published an article that compared nonexperimental estimates to experimental benchmarks (LaLonde 1986).
-He concluded that the nonexperimental methods at the time could not systematically replicate experimental benchmarks, casting doubt on the credibility of these methods.
-Following LaLonde’s critical assessment, there have been significant methodological advances and practical changes, including (i) an emphasis on estimators based on unconfoundedness, (ii) a focus on the importance of overlap in covariate distributions, (iii) the introduction of propensity score-based methods leading to doubly robust estimators, (iv) a greater emphasis on validation exercises to bolster research credibility, and (v) methods for estimating and exploiting treatment effect heterogeneity.
-To demonstrate the practical lessons from these advances, we reexamine the LaLonde data and the Imbens-Rubin-Sacerdote lottery data.
-We show that modern methods, when applied in contexts with significant covariate overlap, yield robust estimates for the adjusted differences between the treatment and control groups.
-However, this does not mean that these estimates are valid.
-To assess their credibility, validation exercises (such as placebo tests) are essential, whereas goodness of fit tests alone are inadequate.
+In 1986, Robert LaLonde published an article comparing nonexperimental estimates to experimental benchmarks (LaLonde 1986).
+He concluded that the nonexperimental methods at the time could not systematically replicate experimental benchmarks, casting doubt on their credibility.
+Following LaLonde’s critical assessment, there have been significant methodological advances and practical changes, including (i) an emphasis on the unconfoundedness assumption separated from functional form considerations, (ii) a focus on the importance of overlap in covariate distributions, (iii) the introduction of propensity score-based methods leading to doubly robust estimators, (iv) methods for estimating and exploiting treatment effect heterogeneity, and (v) a greater emphasis on validation exercises to bolster research credibility.
+To demonstrate the practical lessons from these advances, we reexamine the LaLonde data.
+We show that modern methods, when applied in contexts with sufficient covariate overlap, yield robust estimates for the adjusted differences between the treatment and control groups.
+However, this does not imply that these estimates are causally interpretable.
+To assess their credibility, validation exercises (such as placebo tests) are essential, whereas goodness-of-fit tests alone are inadequate.
 Our findings highlight the importance of closely examining the assignment process, carefully inspecting overlap, and conducting validation exercises when analyzing causal effects with nonexperimental data.

 • Disguised Repression: Targeting Opponents with Non-Political Crimes to Undermine Dissent with Jennifer Pan and Xu Xu.
-The Journal of Politics, conditionally accepted.
+The Journal of Politics, Vol. 88, No. 1, January 2026, pp. 282–298.

 Why do authoritarian regimes charge political opponents with non-political crimes when they can levy charges directly related to opponents’ political activism?
 We argue that doing so disguises political repression and undermines the moral authority of opponents, minimizing backlash and mobilization.
 To test this argument, we conduct a survey experiment, which shows that disguised repression decreases perceptions of dissidents’ morality, decreases people’s willingness to engage in dissent on behalf of the dissident, and increases support for repression of the dissident.
 We then assess the external validity of the argument by analyzing millions of Chinese social media posts made before and after a large crackdown of vocal government critics in China in 2013.
 We find that individuals with larger online followings are more likely to be charged with non-political crimes, and those charged with non-political crimes are less likely to receive public sympathy and support.